Economy of Iran: Iron and steel

-The main steel mills are located in Isfahan and Khuzestan.
+Iran's steel industry is a major global producer, featuring key hubs such as Mobarakeh Steel and Khuzestan Steel.
+The main steel mills are located in Ahvaz, Isfahan and Khuzestan.
 Iran became self-sufficient in steel in 2009.
 Aluminum and copper production are projected to hit 245,000 and 383,000 tons respectively by March 2009.
 Cement production reached 65 million tons in 2009, exporting to 40 countries.

 Petrochemicals

 Iran's refining capacity (2007–2013 est.)

 Iran manufactures 60–70% of its equipment domestically, including refineries, oil tankers, drilling rigs, offshore platforms, and exploration instruments.

 Based on a fertilizer plant in Shiraz, the world's largest ethylene unit, in Asalouyeh, and the completion of other special economic zone projects, Iran's exports in petrochemicals reached $5.5 billion in 2007, $9 billion in 2008 and $7.6 billion during the first ten months of the Iranian calendar year 2010.
 National Petrochemical Company's output capacity will increase to over 100 million tpa by 2015 from an estimated 50 million tpa in 2010 thus becoming the world' second largest chemical producer globally after Dow Chemical with Iran housing some of the world's largest chemical complexes.